Fingerprinting Science Activity for Kids

 During one of our recent mystery reads, she was intrigued by the idea of fingerprints.

-Fingerprint science is a fun experiment that explores one area of the human body -- if you missed our Science of Sound Waves experiment, hop over and try that one too as kids get a big kick out of the different ways our body works!
+Fingerprint science is popular with kids who love spy & detective activities and a fun experiment that explores one area of the human body -- if you missed the Science of Sound Waves experiment, hop over and try that one too as kids get a big kick out of the different ways our body works!

-Now most parents will tell you all you need to do is give a kids some chocolate and you'll find a messy set of fingerprints all over the walls ;)
+Now most parents will tell you all you need to do is give a kids some chocolate and you'll find a messy set of prints all over the walls ;)

 Or there's always the good old fashion FingerPrint Pad ink kits too.